 - Pumpkin seed oil stimulates hair growth, and it appears to block dihydrotestosterone in the liver, a major cause of hair loss.

 - Vitamin E is used to strengthen hair, and stop the thinning of hair.
 Food sources of vitamin E include almonds and hazelnuts.

 - Green tea is full of nutrients, and is great for the health.
 It is believed to help prevent hair thinning that is associated with aging, because it balances estrogen levels.

 - Zinc is vital for normal hair growth.
 It thickens the hair, increases the speed of its growth, and prevents hair loss.
 Zinc is best utilized by a body when there is sufficient copper, so chlorophyll should be used as a safe copper supplement.
 Zinc should not be taken on an empty stomach.

-The issue of female hair loss is an accurate demonstration of the way in which the medical establishment operates.
-It initially creates the problem with its drugs, then it attempts to treat the problems with even more drugs.
-If side effects were correctly identified, instead of being rationalized as new conditions, less people would die each year as the result of this incredibly broken system.
+The standard treatments for female hair loss demonstrate how the medical establishment operates.
+It creates the initial problem with its drugs, then it attempts to treat the new problems with even more drugs.
+If side effects were honestly identified, instead of being rationalized as new diseases, then less people would die each year as the result of this perverse system.